-Despite risking the wrath of Crowe, Jackson continued calling him for around 3 years.
+Despite risking the wrath of Russell Crowe, Michael Jackson continued calling him for around 3 years.
 That’s a whole lot of pranking.
 It isn’t clear if it was being done out of admiration for the actor’s work or just for the music legend’s amusement.

 Jackson had form for elaborate gags, as mentioned by actress Rashida Jones.
 With her father being producer Quincy Jones, she spent time with the pop juggernaut and witnessed his antics first hand.

 Quoted in the Huffington Post in 2011, she said “He was definitely a little bit of an alien, for sure, and when I was young, it felt as if he was my age, not 18 years older…”